-Below the version of the song performed by an original, high-energy, traditional Celtic band “Fine Crowd”.
+Below is the version of the song performed by an original, high-energy, traditional Celtic band “Fine Crowd”.

-Author Patrick Joseph McCall also wrote many other songs, including “The Boys of Wexford”, “Boolavogue”, “The Lowlands Low” and “Kelly the Boy from Killanne”.
+Besides, author Patrick Joseph McCall also wrote many other songs, including “The Boys of Wexford”, “Boolavogue”, “The Lowlands Low” and “Kelly the Boy from Killarney”.

-The main purpose of the song “Follow Me Up to Carlow” was to provide strong mobilization for future struggle.
-The words of the song call on the Irish to stop thinking about the past and to stop being afraid of British strength because they have the leader O’Byrne who can lead them to victory.
+The main purpose of the song “Follow Me Up to Carlow” was to provide strong mobilization for future struggles.
+So, the words of the song called on the Irish to stop thinking about the past and to stop being afraid of British strength.
+Because they have the leader O’Byrne who can lead them to victory.

 That’s why the chorus of the song is Fiach’s scream of the words “Follow Me Up to Carlow”.
 The song is a general call to arms, a call to rebel against British rule.
 McCall was a nationalist and liked to look at Ireland’s past as a way to provide inspiration for nationalists in the 19th century to take action to free themselves from British rule.

-The song is performed by many Irish bands, especially its performance by the band Planxty, who recorded it on their debut album.
+What`s more, the song is performed by many Irish bands.
+Especially its performance by the band Planxty, who recorded it on their debut album.

-It also recorded it on his album Irish punk-folk band Blood or whiskey.
+It was also recorded on his album Irish punk-folk band Blood or Whiskey.

-And Blood Axis – American neo-folk band, who is one of the most controversial bands in the world.
+Moreover, the Blood Axis – an American neo-folk band, that is one of the most controversial bands in the world.

-Another band performed this song is The Wolfe Tones who are an Irish rebel music band deeply rooted in Irish traditional music.
+Another band that performed this song is The Wolfe Tones which is an Irish rebel music band deeply rooted in Irish traditional music.

-One of the newest version of “Follow Me Up To Carlow” from 2018 performed by The Temple Bar All Stars.
+One of the newest versions of “Follow Me Up To Carlow” from 2018 was performed by The Temple Bar All-Stars.

-The Kilkennys, Irelands finest folk and ballad group also recorded “Follow Me up to Carlow” in 2018.
+Also, The Kilkennys, Ireland’s finest folk and ballad group also recorded “Follow Me Up to Carlow” in 2018.

-Featured image photo I taken in County Carlow Military Museum.
+Featured image photo I took in County Carlow Military Museum.